Baku–Tbilisi–Kars railway: Rolling stock

 Stadler delivered the first of three ten-carriage passenger trains to Azerbaijan Railways in March 2019.
 The trains are manufactured at Stadler's factory in Belarus, and the two remaining units were to be delivered in early 2020.

+Following a six-year suspension of international passenger rail links due to COVID-19 pandemic restrictions starting in March 2020, Azerbaijan Railways reinstated the Baku–Tbilisi night train on 26 May 2026.
+The renewed service operates exclusively with these Stadler sleeper coaches, offering comfort, comfort+, and luxury classes, and officially replaces the Soviet-era passenger cars that had already been withdrawn in 2019.